-Continue 45 - 50 minutes and travel 40 km to the famous mud volcanos before enjoying lunch at a local restaurant on the way to Yanardag.

-Travel a further 50 minutes/20km to Yanardag, one of the most amazing natural sights - a burning mountain that cannot be extinguished.
-Finish the day visiting Ateshgah, the Fire Worshippers Temple.
+Continue 45 - 50 minutes/40 km to the famous mud volcanoes before enjoying lunch.
+Travel a further 50 minutes/20km to Yanar Dag, one of the most amazing natural sights - a burning mountain that cannot be extinguished.

 Gobustan - rocky canvases not only bear witness to prehistoric epochs but also chronicle 15,000 years of regional history, spanning from the Upper Paleolithic Era to the Middle Ages